 • Capital Investment: The total capital investment depends on plant capacity, technology, and location.
 This investment covers land acquisition, site preparation, and necessary infrastructure.

-• Equipment Costs: Equipment costs, such as those for injection molding machines, SMT (surface-mount technology) lines, lens assembly systems, PCB fabrication units, and final product testing and calibration stations, represent a significant portion of capital expenditure.
+• Equipment Costs: Equipment costs, such as those for soldering equipment, testing equipment, injection molding machines, and calibration systems, represent a significant portion of capital expenditure.
 The scale of production and automation level will determine the total cost of machinery.

-• Raw Material Expenses: Raw materials, including plastic, glass, semiconductors, and metals like aluminum and copper, are a major part of operating costs.
+• Raw Material Expenses: Raw materials, including core ingredients like image sensors, lenses, housings, PCBs, IR LEDs, and cables, are a major part of operating costs.
 Long-term contracts with reliable suppliers will help mitigate price volatility and ensure a consistent supply of materials.

 • Infrastructure and Utilities: Costs associated with land acquisition, construction, and utilities (electricity, water, steam) must be considered in the financial plan.